 - Children must follow the same laws as adult cyclists.

-Now I know you are wondering why I haven’t mentioned helmets, the single most effective way for a cyclists to protect themselves.
-Currently in Washington State there is no law requiring helmet use, however some cities and counties like Tacoma and King County do require cyclists to wear a helmet while riding.
-But even if it weren’t required, would you really want to risk your life to ride without a helmet?
-In 2008, 714 cyclists were killed on U.S. roads and of those accidents 91% of the cyclists were not wearing a helmet.
+Now I know you are wondering why I haven’t mentioned helmets, the single most effective way for cyclists to protect themselves.
+Currently in Washington State, there is no law requiring helmet use, however some cities and counties like Tacoma and King County do require cyclists to wear a helmet while riding.
+But, even if it weren’t required, would you really want to risk your life to ride without a helmet?
+In 2008, 714 cyclists were killed on U.S. roads and, of those accidents,91% of the cyclists were not wearing a helmet.
 Just imagine how many of those fatal accidents could have been avoided if the cyclists had been wearing a helmet.

-If you or a loved one has been injured in a Bellevue bicycle accident please contact us today for a free, no obligation consultation.
-At Premier Law Group, we will make sure to answer any question you may have.
+If you or a loved one has been injured in a Bellevue bicycle accident, please contact us today for a free, no obligation consultation.
+At Premier Law Group, we will make sure to answer any questions you may have.
 We will even tell you what the other law firms won’t: you may not need an attorney for your case.